4dn-dcic/fish_omics_format/docs/source/intro.rst

 In order to capture chromatin traces as well as additional metrics captured during the course of the experiment, the FOF-CT format is organized around 12 tables.

-The root of the format consists of the **mandatory** :ref:`core` table that defines Chromatin Traces as ordered lists of individual DNA-FISH bright Spots. `Additional Tables <#Tables>`_ support the integration of this core table with:
+The root of the format consists of the **mandatory** :ref:`core` table that defines Chromatin Traces as ordered lists of individual DNA-FISH bright Spots.
+Additional :ref:`BAS-table-reference-label`support the integration of this :ref:`core` with:

 #. **Supplementary Spot properties** such as: